cartoon-raccoon/cogsy/README.md

 ![cogsy_wantlist](images/screenshots/cogsy_wantlist.png)
 3. **Profile**: Your user profile.
 Pull this up by pressing 3.
 ![cogsy_profile](images/screenshots/cogsy_profile.png)
 4. **Listen Graph**: This displays your listening history.
+Pull this up by pressing 4.
 Each block represents one day, and the size of each block reflects how many times you listened to that album in that day.
 To see your listening history as discrete entries, you can pull up that screen by pressing `h`.
 ![cogsy_listen](images/screenshots/cogsy_listen.png)

 **The Command Line**